Iflix: Management

 Iflix was co-founded by Mark Britt, who served as executive director, and Patrick Grove, who served as chairman.

+In March 2016, Andre de Wet, ex-Naspers and PriceCheck joined iflix to head up Africa.

 In October 2016, Marc Barnett joined the Iflix Group as chief operating officer.
 In November 2019, Mark Britt stepped down as group CEO of the company and Marc Barnett was promoted to the role.

 In January 2017, former head of technology for all of Walt Disney's businesses outside of the United States, Emmanuel Frenehard, joined Iflix as chief technology officer of Iflix Group.

 In March 2017, former VP, Global Television at Netflix Sean Carey was appointed the new Chief Content Officer, in place of James Bridges.

 In September 2017, the company appointed Sky PLC executive, Anil Jhingan as Chief Financial and Commercial Officer.

 In November 2017, Iflix appointed telecommunications executive John Saad as CEO of Iflix MENA.

 In March 2018, Iflix appointed digital media trailblazer Craig Galvin to become the head of the company's creative production business for short-form video content, Studio2:15.

 On 9 April 2020, Iflix's Chairman Patrick Grove and Iflix's co-founder Luke Elliott resigned from the company board.